jedesah/computation-expressions/README.md

 ### [Async/Await](https://github.com/scala/async)

 *Async/Await* is based on a language feature from C#.
 It basically does the same thing, but specialized for `Future`'s.
 My experimentation reveals that it is not possible to "fail-fast".
-It might be better "optimized" for runtime performance.
+It might be better optimized for runtime performance.

 ### [Effectful](https://github.com/pelotom/effectful)